AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/voice-and-tone.md

 Avoid terms that may not translate internationally, like metaphors, other figurative language, and humor.

-When introducing a term that may be unfamiliar to merchants, apply a glossary term from the [Magento Glossary](https://glossary.magento.com/), provide further explanation, or add contextual help.
+When introducing a term that may be unfamiliar to merchants, apply a glossary term from the [Glossary](https://glossary.magento.com/), provide further explanation, or add contextual help.
 To see what acronyms can be used on first reference check the AP Stylebook.
 When in doubt, use the full spelling and add the acronym in parenthesis afterword.

 *Example:*

 <ul style="list-style-type:none">
-  <li><strong>No</strong> – “Magento is the flexible commerce solution.”</li>
+  <li><strong>No</strong> – “Adobe Commerce is the flexible commerce solution.”</li>
-  <li>Yes – “With Magento, almost everything can be customized, from the storefront user interface theme to the site's backend processes.”</li>
+  <li>Yes – “With Adobe Commerce, almost everything can be customized, from the storefront user interface theme to the site's backend processes.”</li>
 </ul>

 *Example:*

 <ul style="list-style-type:none">
-  <li><strong>No</strong> – “This SaaS feature is only available in {{site.data.var.ee}}.”</li>
+  <li><strong>No</strong> – “This SaaS feature is only available in Adobe Commerce.”</li>
-  <li>Yes – “This [software as a service](https://glossary.magento.com/software-as-a-service) (SaaS) feature is only available in {{site.data.var.ee}}.”</li>
+  <li>Yes – “This [software as a service](https://glossary.magento.com/software-as-a-service) (SaaS) feature is only available in Adobe Commerce.”</li>
 </ul>
 <br>